 Well-planned vegetarian and vegan eating patterns are healthy for infants and toddlers.

-I am sure you have been told you need to “get your Omega 3’s in” but what does this actually mean & where does the science sit?
+I am sure you have been told you need to “get your Omega 3’s” but what does this actually mean and where does the science sit?
 Do they help us avoid heart attacks?
 Do they reduce inflammation?
 Are they only found in fish?
-I was confused too so I’ve done the research, spoken to experts and summarised it below so you know the most important things about these nutrients.
+I was confused too – so I’ve done the research, spoken to experts and summarised it below so you know the most important things about these nutrients.

-On reviewing the literature I was pretty taken back to read that the average Western diet contains around 20 times more omega-6s than omega-3’s.
-This severely disproportioned ratio has massive health implications, as huge intakes of omega-6’s are directly linked to the rise of obesity, cancer, autoimmune disease and heart disease.
+On reviewing the literature, I was pretty taken aback to read that the average Western diet contains around 20 times more omega-6s than omega-3’s.
+This severely disproportionate ratio has devastating health implications, as huge intakes of omega-6’s are directly linked to the rise of obesity, cancer, autoimmune disease and heart disease.
 In laymen terms, the Omega 3/6 ratios affect the outside fatty later of each cell (cell membrane) in the body and are what protects them, or is meant to protect them anyway.

-So humans being humans have looked at this ratio, and rather than addressing the root cause of the Omega 3/6 imbalance, have discovered that manufacturing and selling Omega 3 supplements is more lucrative.
-Enter the fish oil market, now worth over 2.25 Billion dollars a year.
-The importance of supplementing omega-3’s in the diet has long been touted by the fish & fish oil industries but are their claims supported by science?
-Well it just so happens that the most comprehensive review ever done (Cochrane Review) of the research on Omega 3’s, published in July 2018, has found that the science does not support the vast majority of fish oil claims, particularly claims to suggest that consuming these essential fats reduces the risk of cardiovascular disease, obesity and early death.
+Rather than addressing the root cause of the Omega 3/6 imbalance, those in the supplement industry have discovered that manufacturing and selling Omega 3 supplements is more lucrative – and that is precisely how the fish oil market, now worth over 2.25 Billion dollars a year, has come about.
+We’ve all heard that fish oil is heart-healthy, and the importance of supplementing omega-3’s in the diet has long been touted by the fish & fish oil industries – but are their claims supported by science?
+Well, it just so happens that the most comprehensive review ever done (Cochrane Review) of the research on Omega 3’s, published in July 2018, has found that the science does not support the vast majority of fish oil claims, particularly claims to suggest that consuming these essential fats reduces the risk of cardiovascular disease, obesity and early death.

 So step 1, before worrying about Omega 3 for anyone, vegan or not, should be to clean their processed food diet up and concentrate on more whole foods closer to how they look when freshly picked in nature so you can reduce your total Omega 6 intake.
 Practically speaking there are some ideas that you can implement:

-Luckily there are multiple plant-based foods, and more pure supplements, which are valuable sources of omega fatty acids, which I will cover shortly but first, it’s important to understand some basic nutrition & physiology here.
+Luckily, there are multiple plant-based foods, and more pure supplements, which are valuable sources of omega fatty acids, which I will cover shortly.
+First, it’s important to understand some basic nutrition & physiology here.
 Omega 3 fatty acids in fish are known as DHA & EPA.
-These long chain molecules are responsible for all of the above-listed health benefits.
-The fish get these long chain fatty acids by eating algae.
-In comparison, common plant food sources of Omega 3’s like chia, flaxseed & walnuts (you would have seen this heavily advertised) contain the Omega 3 ALA, which is a short chain Omega 3 and has to be converted by the body to DHA & EPA.
-Scientific studies have shown us that our bodies can only convert about 5% of ALA into EPA/DHA but in vegans, this is slightly higher (the body recognises no direct source of EPA/DHA and up-regulates conversion of ALA into these health-promoting Omega 3’s).
+These long-chain molecules are responsible for all of the above-listed health benefits.
+The fish get these long-chain fatty acids by eating algae.
+In comparison, common plant food sources of Omega 3’s like chia, flaxseed & walnuts (you would have seen this heavily advertised) contain the Omega 3 ALA, which is a short-chain Omega 3 and has to be converted by the body to DHA & EPA.
+Studies have shown us that our bodies can only convert about 5% of ALA into EPA/DHA.

 Now that you understand the difference between EPA/DHA & ALA let’s break this down further.
-If you are on a 100% plant-based diet or do not eat fish, you have two options for getting the recommended dietary intake of long chain Omega 3’s.
+If you are on a predominantly plant-based diet or do not eat fish, you have two options for getting the recommended dietary intake of long-chain Omega 3’s.

 Iodine is a very important mineral for the maintenance of a healthy thyroid and metabolism.
-Deficiency of Iodine can lead to slow metabolism, hypothyroidism, weight gain, fatigue etc. When thinking about a plant-based diet and iodine it’s best to think about sea vegetables.
+Iodine Deficiency can lead to slow metabolism, hypothyroidism, weight gain, fatigue etc. When thinking about a plant-based diet and iodine it’s best to think about sea vegetables.

 The below are great sources of iodine and will help you easily achieve the daily recommendation of 150mcg (pregnant and lactating women have a higher recommended daily intake which is typically 220mcg when pregnant and 270mcg when lactating)

 It’s important to note this is not a mineral you want to go overboard with.
-The RDI is set at the safe level for optimal function based on the clinical science.
-People who consume too much iodine may developer an overactive thyroid or ‘hyperthyroidism” which can cause heart palpitations, weight loss, fatigue etc. So take home message – iodine is important to consider, particularly for pregnant or breastfeeding women, but it’s not something you really need to think about once you have it worked into your routine.
+The RDI is set at the safe level for optimal function based on clinical science.
+People who consume too much iodine may developer an overactive thyroid or ‘hyperthyroidism” which can cause heart palpitations, weight loss, fatigue etc. So the take-home message is – iodine is important to consider, particularly for pregnant or breastfeeding women, but it’s not something you really need to think about once you have it worked into your routine.

-Vitamin D is critical in increasing calcium absorption when needed and supporting phosphorus absorption to help promote healthy bone mineral density.
+Vitamin D, also called the ‘Sunshine Vitamin’ because of its unique ability to be synthesized by the human body through the action of sunlight, is critical in increasing calcium absorption when needed and supporting phosphorus absorption to help promote healthy bone mineral density.
 Vitamin D also has an incredibly important role in the heart, brain, immune system, thyroid and muscles and regulates insulin production in the pancreas helping to protect against diabetes.
-If you have light skin and are not getting 20 minutes of sun on your face and lower arms per day (average) or you have dark skin then it is advisable to get your daily dose of Vitamin D from fortified foods or a supplement.
-Typically the RDI of Vitamin D is:

-If you choose to supplement Vitamin D because you are not getting the required sunlight and are not eating enough Vitamin D fortified foods then you should search online or ask your local health store/nutritionist/doctor for a VEGAN Vitamin D supplement.
+If you choose to supplement Vitamin D, you should search online or ask your local health store/nutritionist/doctor for a VEGAN Vitamin D supplement.
 Note the supplement dosage per serve can be expressed in mcg (as above) or also IU (International Units).
 1 mcg of Vitamin D3 = 40 IU.
-So if you want to target 50mcg per day of Vitamin D look for a 2000 IU Vegan Vitamin D supplement when you are next shopping.
+So if you want to target 50mcg per day of Vitamin D look for a 2000 IU Vegan Vitamin D supplement.
 It may even be something you just take through the winter months where there are fewer hours of sun and you spend more time indoors.
-And remember, the same rule applies about the source of Vitamin D2/D3 as goes for fortified foods, so if you are wanting a vegan Vitamin D supplement be sure to read the label thoroughly as the majority are not vegan.

 Vitamin B12 is the most important nutrient of focus for anyone following a predominately or completely plant-based diet.
 Clinical evidence supporting B12 supplementation has shown it to be completely safe & a great way to prevent B12 deficiency or reverse it.
 B12 deficiency is not something that only vegans have to worry about but also the ageing population who naturally, by consuming lower calories, are ingesting less and less Vitamin B12 as they get older.
 For many vegans, Vitamin B12 along with Vitamin D, are the only supplements they take – a small price to pay to get all the added health benefits of removing animal products from your diet.

-So what is Vitamin B12 anyway and why is it so important?
-B12, along with other vitamins helps us convince eat fat, carbohydrates and protein into energy.
+So what is Vitamin B12 and why is it so important?
+B12, along with other vitamins, helps us convert fat, carbohydrates and protein into energy.
 It is also crucial to DNA synthesis, maintenance of a healthy myelin sheath (outer protective layer of nerves), red blood cell production and clearing out excess homocysteine (elevated homocysteine is linked to arterial wall damage & cardiovascular disease).
-Without adequate Vitamin B12 you can end up with nerve damage, cardiovascular issues, fatigue, shortness of breath, reduced ability to transport oxygen in the blood and a plethora of other serious health symptoms which everyone no doubt wants to avoid.
+Without adequate Vitamin B12, you could end up with nerve damage, cardiovascular issues, fatigue, shortness of breath, reduced ability to transport oxygen in the blood and a plethora of other serious health symptoms which everyone no doubt wants to avoid.